yyankowski/simplydate/README.md

 # SimplyDate
 This is a basic functional, non-mutating date-time manipulation library implemented in Typescript.
-It does not support time zones and is suitable for simple and basic date formatting and manipulation.
+It supports time zones and is suitable for simple and basic date formatting and manipulation.
 Please note that this library is a personal project and is not ready for production use. *Use it at your own risk*.

 Installation: